liyunze-coding/coworking-website/src/pages/tips.md

 ### Social Media Marketing

 Having good social media marketing allows you to reach a broader audience beyond your live streams.
-Utilizing platforms like Twitter, Instagram and YouTube enables you to promote your content, engage with potential viewers and build a loyal following, increasing visibility and attracting new members to your community.
+Utilizing platforms like Instagram and YouTube (even YouTube Shorts!) enables you to promote your content, engage with potential viewers and build a loyal following, increasing visibility and attracting new members to your community.

 ### Use stream layouts that make your stream stand out